Xixiao007/blog.xixiao.info/z-about-xi-xiao.md

 ###Something About Me
-I am a Chinese living in Finland for 10+ years.
+Xi is a Chinese living in Finland for 10+ years.

 ###Current Life Goal
 - Firstly, I am eager to be a good father and a good husband that my families could unconditionally count on